Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/modals.md

 ---
 title: Modals
 description: Modals deliver content, communicate information or require interaction while allowing the user to maintain the context of a particular task.
+Modals should be used sparingly as they interrupt the user's workflow.
 tabs:
 - Code
 - Guidelines